-Black Canyon Trail is a 1.6 mile moderately trafficked loop trail located near Santa Fe, New Mexico that features beautiful wild flowers and is good for all skill levels.
+Black Canyon Trail is a 1.6 mile moderately trafficked loop trail located near our Santa Fe Vacation Rental, New Mexico that features beautiful wildflowers and is good for all skill levels.
 The trail offers a number of activity options and is best used from March until October.
-Dogs are also able to use this trail but must be kept on leash.
+Dogs are also able to use this trail but must be kept on a leash.

-Burn Trail is a 4.2 mile loop trail located near Santa Fe, New Mexico that offers the chance to see wildlife and is rated as moderate.
+Burn Trail is a 4.2-mile loop trail located near Things to do in Santa Fe, New Mexico that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, running, and mountain biking.
-Dogs are also able to use this trail but must be kept on leash.
+Dogs are also able to use this trail but must be kept on a leash.

 Hike Distance (Round Trip): 4 miles